biosustain/dsp_nextflow_training/_sources/about.md

 # About

-## The course
-At the Data Science platform we are integrating with the research data management team and we are also building pipelines for our researchers at DTU - Biosustain.
-To that end we are building and deploying in Azure scalable, portable and reproducible bioinformatics workflows using Nextflow.
-Nextflow is a workflow orchestration tool designed for developing and executing reproducible and scalable data analysis pipelines.
-It is a scripting language to develop the workflows based on Groovy, allowing for easy integration with existing software and tools.
-Nextflow supports parallelization and can run on multiple computing environments, including local systems, high-performance clusters, and cloud platforms.
-For these characteristics it has been our workflow building language of choice and would like to teach it to our fellows at DTU-Biosustain.

 ## [Data Science platform](https://www.biosustain.dtu.dk/technologies/informatics/data-science-platform)

 Data Science has become an essential piece both in academia and industry to accelerate gaining insights into the generated data.
 As a strategy to integrate high-level analytics we created a centralized Data Science platform (DSP) that provides support to our researchers while promoting standardized data and data processes.